gcdhg/rin/README.md

 npm run dev
 ```

-you can change port by changing `port` property in `env.js` or run with:
+you can change port by changing `PORT` property in `.env` or run with:

 ```shell
 npm run dev port